sandhya-k/On-boarding-and-Off-boarding-guide/results.md

 There needs to be multiple people taking part, working together, because then documentation and thinking about these processes will become the standard.
 If these few people leave the newsroom all at once or soon after one another, all of the institutional knowledge will be lost.
 This is why it's really important for there to be a few people on each team in the newsroom who are responsible for taking the charge in asking people to document and go through others documents.
 Each individual should document their own work and then work with the others on the team to think through things they may have missed documenting and need to add in.
 If more people write documentation and think about these processes, there will be a higher incentive for others to read them, update them and continue to write them.

-**Takeaway**: Listen to how other people work.
+**Takeaway:** Listen to how other people work.
 Keep an open mind about how documentation can help you and your team.
 Sharing your information will make your team work better.

 Another common sore-point for documentation is sharing information that could be considered unique.
 Some reporters responded in the survey that they did not want to share sources or notes on stories because then the skills they have which they thought were unique won't be so unique any more.
 While it's understandable that some sources you develop and may not want to share with the rest of the newsroom, it would be helpful to explain how you found certain sources and how you learned what you did to get where you are.
 Chances are, you heard a tip from another reporter in another newsroom or even in the same newsroom and learned from them.
 Why not share that in your documentation?
 If you challenge yourself to think about things differently and show people how you get to where you did, maybe you can learn new ways of going about those things.
 Maybe you're not requesting data in the best way or chatting with a source correctly.
 If you share your notes, maybe another colleague can help think this through and think of a new way of going about asking for the data or a question for your source.